rust-lang/rust/src/doc/reference.md

             into a Rust program.
 This capability, especially the signature for the annotated function, is subject to change.

-* `struct_inherit` - Allows using struct inheritance, which is barely implemented and will probably be removed.
-Don't use this.

 * `struct_variant` - Structural enum variants (those with named fields).
 It is currently unknown whether this style of enum variant is as fully supported as the tuple-forms, and it's not certain